fenos/Mex/README.md

 ~~~

 So what's going on here I'm telling to `Mex` that i'm working with a `conversation`, and I know, that I need to create it,
-so I pass the participants that "will have fun to chat", and then I pass the founder id in an array easy hum?.
+so I pass the participants that "will start to chat", and then I pass the founder id in an array easy hum?.

 Keep in mind that the `founder_id` must be specified but you can even omit it on the participants values/array.